Script kiddy strikes back

 ./pp-tweaks-postinstall: Argument list too long: /bin/sh

-This means the malware (/usr/lib/gtk-3.0/gtk-helper
+This means the malware (/usr/lib/gtk-3.0/gtk-helper) cannot be extracted nor

 installed, and so shouldn’t cause any trouble.